In This Article

 As a parent, you want to be there to help your children through every life milestone—the good and the bad.
 Unfortunately, this can sometimes include being supportive when your adult children divorce their spouse.

 While it's a challenging situation, there are ways to help your child navigate this obstacle.
 In fact, psychologist Marsha Temlock wrote an entire book on the subject titled "Your Child's Divorce."
 The text breaks down exactly what to expect and how you can help your child during their split.

 Although there's no one way to be there for your kids, the psychologist offers a wealth of information in her popular book.
-Ahead, discover Temlock's advice for supporting adult children who divorce.
-Here's how she suggests you take on the challenge.
+Ahead, discover Temlock's advice for taking on the challenge.

 Accepting the Decision

 By the time you learn that your adult child is planning to divorce, they've likely been living with the situation for a while.
 Although you may feel blindsided by the news, Temlock believes that it's crucial to keep your cool and focus on what your child needs from you.

 Rather than getting emotional or upset, start by supporting your child in whatever way they may need.
 Temlock advises that you don't go searching or asking for explanations.
 Perhaps you know, or think you know, the reasons for your child's marital difficulty, but you may not know or need to know the whole story.

 Additionally, it's important to not immediately start revealing problems you may have with your child's spouse or their family because, as Temlock points out, some couples reconcile.
 In that case, your criticism could come back to haunt you.